mosaic-design-system/docs/src/components/alert.md

       ### Focus state

       An **Alert** needs to have a focus state - a focus state is when you tab into an element to interact with it.
-Ensure that users can use their keyboard to focus on the **Alert**.
+Ensure that users can use their keyboard to focus on **Alert**.

       ### Icons

-      An icon needs to have underlying code that describes what action the icon takes. the labels should be specific - for example, a 'bin' icon for delete should be labelled 'delete' not 'bin'.
+      An icon needs to have underlying code that describes what action the icon takes. the labels should be specific - for example, 'bin' icon for delete should be labelled 'delete'. not 'bin'.

       ### Key Binding